Stephen Beattie: Biography

 Beattie was born at Leighton, Montgomeryshire to Rev. Prebendary Ernest Halden Beattie, MC and Ethel Knowles.
 He was educated at Abberley Hall School in Worcester.
 He joined the Royal Navy in 1925 as a Special Entry Cadet.

-Beattie was 33 years old, and a lieutenant-commander in the Royal Navy during the Second World War when the following deed at the St Nazaire Raid took place in 1942 whilst in command of HMS Campbeltown for which he was awarded the VC:
+Then-Lt Cdr Beattie, a 33-year-old in command of the Royal Navy destroyer HMS Campbeltown, the tactical lynchpin of the St Nazaire Raid in 1942, was awarded the VC, recognized as being:

-After grounding the ship, Beattie was taken prisoner of war by the Germans, spending the first part of his captivity in Frontstalag 133 at Rennes in France before being transferred to Marlag and Milag Nord, the POW camp for Royal Navy and Merchant Navy prisoners, near Bremen.
-He was notified of the award of the Victoria Cross during a special parade at Marlag and Milag Nord.
+After grounding the ship, filled with hidden explosives which detonated the next day, successfully ruining Saint-Nazaire as a port for the Nazi Navy, Beattie was taken prisoner of war by the Germans.
+He spent the first part of his captivity in Frontstalag 133 at Rennes in France before being transferred to Marlag und Milag Nord, the POW camp for Royal Navy and Merchant Navy prisoners, near Bremen.
+He was notified of the award while in captivity, during a special parade at the camp.
 He remained in captivity until 10 April 1945 when, as part of a prisoner of war column evacuated from the prison camp by the Germans, he was liberated at Lübeck.
 He was later mentioned in despatches for his gallant bearing in captivity.

 In 1947 Beattie received the French Légion d'honneur.
 He later achieved the rank of captain and served as Senior Naval Officer, Persian Gulf from April 1956 to April 1958.
 His last appointment circa 1957-60 was Commanding Officer HMS Birmingham and Flag Captain to Flag Officer, Flotillas, Home Fleet.
+He retired from the navy in July 1960.
 Later in the mid-1960s he was naval adviser to the Ethiopian government.

 He died at Mullion, Cornwall.
 He is buried at Ruan Minor Churchyard in Helston, Cornwall, United Kingdom.

+In September 2023, a memorial tablet was dedicated to his memory by the Bishop of Hereford at his birthplace's parish church in Leighton.

 His Victoria Cross is displayed at the Imperial War Museum, London, England.